waynesutton/merge-or-reject/README.md

 ## ✅ To-Do List

-- [ ] Future: TBD add code explanation box during game play or after game results.
+- [ ] confirm gameplay.md is correct
+- [ ] Test algorithms for merge and reject
 - [ ] Add AI and test features with info from addAI.md
-- [ ] confirm gameplay.md is correct
 - [ ] fix add and edit snippets input box
-- [ ] Test algorithms for merge and reject
-- [ ✅] add current program language to show at the top of the current game
+- [✅] add current program language to show at the top of the current game
 - [✅] add analytics to dashboard
 - [✅] fix clerk admin logout
 - [✅] Add support link that goes to discord
+- [✅] Future: TBD add code explanation box during game play or after game results.
 - [ ] Add more snippets for programming languages
 - [ ] Change the cat to a GIF or video of gameplay
 - [ ] Add a short URL link to Convex in the footer